Dateutils

 Starting with version 0.3.0 dateutils has built-in support for

 tzmaps.
-We’ve dedicated a branch (orphan tzmaps
+We’ve dedicated a branch (orphan tzmaps) for their

 development and a website for further information.